Showing posts with label work. Show all posts

 I don't expect Office Space to become a required part of onboarding.
 And I still make a conscious effort to engage with the pop culture that resonates with my team today (yes, I know who Olivia Rodrigo is, and no, I don't fully get TikTok).
 But sharing that piece of my own cultural foundation helped me show up as a more human version of "the boss."
 And it helped my team see me as more than just the person who schedules meetings and signs off on budgets.

-So if you're ever tempted to reference an old movie or a band you think “everyone” knows, pause for a moment.
-Better yet, invite your team to share in the experience.
-You might just find that a little bit of nostalgia—served with popcorn—can go a long way in building trust, camaraderie, and even a few inside jokes that live on long after you’ve moved on.
+If you catch yourself making some reference you think everyone will get, maybe don't assume they will.
+Ask if they've seen it.
+Better yet, watch it together sometime.
+You might be surprised by what you learn about each other.
+You might just find that a little bit of nostalgia served with popcorn can go a long way in building trust, camaraderie, and even a few inside jokes that live on long after you've moved on.

 And if they still don't get it?